zhixuanli/segmentation-paper-reading-notes/paper-reading-notes/13-DenseASPP.md

 ### 2. [Contribution / Method] What's new in this paper? / How does this paper solve the above problems?
 The network structure is neat and articulate.

+**Through cascade, applying d=6 conv on the feature map of d=3 conv, we can actually get the bigger receptive field than a normal d=6 conv can get.**

+This undirect method is wonderful!!!

 Multi-grid features are merged together to get bigger receptive field and in the same time remaining the rich information.